kartgoel/HydraDocumentation/docs/hydraRun.rst

 redrawIMGs
 --------------

-This function redraw the images on the page by overlaying the latest images with the current overlay alpha value.
+This function redraws the images on the page by overlaying the latest images with the current overlay alpha value.

 .. code-block:: html